 The 10 most famous people from Toronto

-Gehry, one of the world's greatest architects, was born in Toronto in 1929, and his grandfather's Queen West hardware store was a launching pad for his earliest interests in construction and architecture.
-He moved to California as a young man and lives there to this day, but has since given back to his hometown through the AGO and an upcoming development from Mirvish.
+Considered one of the world's greatest architects, Gehry was born in Toronto in 1929.
+His grandfather's Queen West hardware store was reportedly a launching pad for his earliest interests in construction and architecture.
+He lives in California now, but is undoubtedly a local hero.

 Join the conversation Load comments